Re-discovering Fife landscapes

 History & heritage

-The stunning wedding dress which Her Majesty The Queen wore when she married Philip Mountbatten in 1947 was made from the finest silk, which had been woven at Wintherthur Silk Mill in Dunfermline.
+The stunning wedding dress which the late Queen Elizabeth II wore when she married Philip Mountbatten in 1947 was made from the finest silk, which had been woven at Wintherthur Silk Mill in Dunfermline.

 The commission was shrouded in secrecy and young mill worker Barbara Unwin only discovered she’d woven the oyster-coloured silk for Princess Elizabeth’s wedding dress when she received an invitation to the Royal Wedding!